Ireland–NATO relations: Agreements with the UK on air defence

+Since the 2014 Russian annexation of Crimea, Russian bomber aircraft have deliberately flown into Irish-controlled airspace several times, without warning or permission, and with their transponders switched off.
+This poses a safety threat to civilian airliners.
+In February 2015, two Russian Tupolev Tu-95 "Bear" bombers twice flew into Irish-controlled airspace, with their transponders switched off, causing serious concern at the Irish Aviation Authority (IAA), which was forced to divert civilian passenger aircraft out of the path of the bombers.
+Sources in the Norwegian and British militaries said that the bombers were carrying unarmed nuclear warheads.
+The bombers flew within 25 nautical miles of the Irish coast, close to Irish sovereign airspace, and were intercepted by RAF Eurofighter Typhoon jets.

 In July 2015, the Irish government revealed plans to purchase a ground-based long-range air surveillance radar system for the Irish Aviation Authority and Defence Forces to keep track of covert aircraft flying in Irish-controlled airspace, including military aircraft that do not file a flight plan and have their transponders switched off.
 Minister for Defence Simon Coveney said the increased capability would give better coverage of the Atlantic airspace over which the IAA has responsibility.
 The long-range surveillance radar is reported to cost €10 million, and is seen as a priority purchase to provide the civilian and military authorities with an improved competency in monitoring aerial incursions.
-The decision was widely attributed directly to the Russian incursions.
+The decision was widely attributed directly to the Russian flights.

-Agreements with the UK on air defence

-The possibility of a hijacked airliner in Irish airspace would most likely result in a Quick Reaction Alert (QRA) response by NATO aircraft, and it is believed that there are secret agreements in place with the British government regarding the defence of Irish airspace.

-In 2016 it was reported in the Irish press that several years previously confidential agreements were made between the Irish and British governments concerning the protection of Irish airspace from terrorist threats.
-The reports revealed that the Irish Department of Defence, Department of Foreign Affairs and Irish Aviation Authority entered into a bilateral agreement with the British RAF, Civil Aviation Authority, Ministry for Defence and Foreign and Commonwealth Office permitting the British military to conduct armed operations inside Irish sovereign or Irish-controlled airspace in the event of a real time or envisaged threat of an aerial terrorist-related attack on Ireland or on a neighbouring country.
+The possibility of a hijacked airliner in Irish airspace would most likely result in a Quick Reaction Alert (QRA) response by NATO aircraft.
+In 2016 it was reported in the Irish press that, several years earlier, confidential agreements were made between the Irish and British governments concerning the protection of Irish airspace from terrorist threats.
+The reports revealed that the Irish Department of Defence, Department of Foreign Affairs and Irish Aviation Authority entered into a bilateral agreement with the British RAF, Civil Aviation Authority, Ministry for Defence and Foreign and Commonwealth Office.
+This allows the British military to conduct armed operations inside Irish sovereign or Irish-controlled airspace in the event of an airborne terrorist attack.